Testing IAM Policies with the IAM Policy Simulator

 Using the IAM Policy Simulator (AWS Management Console)

-You can use the simulator to test an IAM user, group, role, or resource policy.
+After you have been given the requried permissions for using the IAM Policy Simulator, you can use the simulator to test an IAM user, group, role, or resource policy.

 Open the IAM policy simulator at https://policysim.aws.amazon.com/.
 (If you are not already signed in to AWS, you are prompted to sign in).